 Here are four steps you can take toward financial independence even if you’re still in college.

 Get a Flexible Job

 You may already have some experience in the workplace.
 But if not, college is the time to start building your resume.
 While the job you choose should have opportunities for advancement and demonstrate responsibility, the position you take should also be flexible enough to allow you to maintain a focus on your studies.
 Tutoring or working as a personal or research assistant can give you a professional boost in addition to providing a steady source of income.
-If those jobs don’t grab your attention, look for on-campus jobs as many offer more flexible work hours or downtime you can use to finish class assignments.
+If those jobs don’t grab your attention, look for on-campus employment, as many offer more flexible work hours or downtime you can use to finish class assignments.